tube0013/tube_gateways/models/current/tubeszb-cc2652-eth_usb/readme.md

  Available to purchase at the [TubesZB Store](https://www.tubeszb.com/product/cc2652_coordinator/39)

  This is the second version of the TubesZB CC2652 Ethernet Coordinator.
 It takes the place of both the Original CC2652 Ethernet Coordninator and the Original TubesZB USB Coordinator as it can be bought/made with or without ethernet.

-For the USB only variation ethernet can be added at a later time.
+ For the USB only variation ethernet can be added at a later time and attachs to the female headers shown in the image above.
 Adding it is shown in this short YouTube video: https://youtu.be/qbWw0O2dzP0

+ With regard to flashing the device note that they come pre-flashed.
+Should an update be required then be aware the adapters WITH Ethernet have two different firmwares and the USB version has one.
+Both have the zigbee module firmware and how to update that is in the [CC2652 Firmware Flashing section](https://github.com/tube0013/tube_gateways/tree/main/models/current/tubeszb-cc2652-eth_usb#cc2652-firmware-flashing).
+For the adapters WITH Ethernet the flashing of that module is described in the [ESP32 Flashing section](https://github.com/tube0013/tube_gateways/tree/main/models/current/tubeszb-cc2652-eth_usb#esp32-flashing)

 ***